 The City of Bowling Green has planted over 4,310 trees from May 2004 through December 2020.
 We have provided 1200 tree seedlings to 5th-grade elementary children through our Arbor Day Programs from 2005 through 2012.

-Each planted stores about 13 pounds of carbon annually.
+- Each planted tree stores about 13 pounds of carbon annually.

 - A mature tree can transpire up to 200 gallons of water during a hot day.